Broken Ladders. A brilliant and timely report

 28% Women of colour were statistically significantly more likely than white women to report a manager having blocked their progression at work (28%, compared with 19%).
 This was most common for women of Pakistani, Bangladeshi and Indian heritage.

-But we could do so much more to intentionally support & grow our women of colour talent.
-Here are a few examples of steps employers and team leaders can take:
+Everyone could be doing so much more to intentionally support & grow women of colour talent.
+Here is our starter for 10 on what employers could do:

 Actively listen to the experiences of WOC employees via forums or focus groups.